dolthub/docs/content/reference/sql/server/replication.md

 # Replication

-Dolt supports two forms of [replication](../../../concepts/dolt/rdbms/replication.md) where a Dolt primary sql-server replicates changes to Dolt sql-server replicas.
-If you're looking to replicate changes from a MySQL primary server to a Dolt replica, check out the guide to [MySQL Replication to Dolt](../../../guides/binlog-replication.md).
+Dolt can [replicate data](../../../concepts/dolt/rdbms/replication.md) between two or more Dolt servers, or can be a read-replica for a MySQL server.
+This page describes the two supported replication modes between a Dolt primary server and Dolt replica servers.
+See the [MySQL to Dolt Replication guide](../../../guides/binlog-replication.md) for more information on setting up a Dolt server as a read-replica for a MySQL server.

 In **Remote-Based Replication**, Dolt uses a remote as a middleman to facilitate replication between the primary and read replicas.
 In this mode, Dolt replication triggers on a [Dolt